DomainGroupOSS/bartender/documentation/6.1.4/new-btProject.md

         - Updated repository to allow multiple arguments
             - Updated -start-btbuild and publish-btModule cmdlets as a result
-            - Allows you to set multiple default repositories to publish to 2019-02-25 - AA
+            - Allows you to set multiple default repositories to publish to
-        - Fixed some issues with checking the config file 2019-03-04 - AA
-        - Fixed this up so that it correctly used existing settings
-            - Would overwrite existing settings with defaults prior
-        - Fixed issue where moduleName and Description were getting dropped
-            - Therefore causing this script to always error
-        - Fix the GUID getting dropped
-        - Fix version rebasing back to 0 by removing it as an update version
-            - Can still be updated manually if needed

 ## RELATED LINKS